Warren Foegele: Edmonton Oilers

 As an impending restricted free agent with the Hurricanes and unable to agree to terms, Foegele was traded to the Edmonton Oilers in exchange for Ethan Bear on July 28, 2021.
-He was quickly signed by the Oilers in finalizing a three-year, $2.75 million average annual value, total $8.25 million contract extension on July 31.
+He was quickly signed by the Oilers in finalizing a three-year contract extension on July 31.
+On December 31, 2023, Foegele scored 5 points in a single game for the first time in his career, with 2 goals and 3 assists in a 7–2 win over the Anaheim Ducks.

+Los Angeles Kings

+As an unrestricted free agent for the first time in his career, Foegele signed a three-year, $10.5 million contract with the Los Angeles Kings on July 1, 2024.

 Personal life

 Foegele was born to George and Leslie Foegele and grew up in Markham, Ontario with his older brother Reese.
-Reese was also an athlete; he previously played junior hockey and later lacrosse at Wilfrid Laurier University.
+Reese was also an athlete; he previously played junior ice hockey and later lacrosse at Wilfrid Laurier University.